MSME Vendor Onboarding in India

 Organizations can also evaluate various software which are available to automate 26AS reconciliation.
 One such solution is provided by Firmway.
 Firmway’s 26AS reconciliation software provides both the approach as mentioned above.
 Moreover, it also provides the option of line level as well as TAN level reconciliation.
 To know more about Firmway’s 26AS Reconciliation Click here.

-Transforming Accounting: From Data Gathering to Enhancing Cash Flow
+Transforming Accounting: From Data Digging to Enhancing Cash Flow

-Traditionally, the role of accounting has always been the data keeper.
-The Accounts team has always been regarded as both a booster of cash flow and a cost center for businesses, merely maintaining records of Company activities.
-However, recent developments have assigned additional roles to account teams, altering this perception from mere data recording to actively boosting cash flow.
+Accounting has traditionally played the role of the data keeper.
+However, recent developments have expanded the roles of account teams, changing this perception from mere data recording to actively enhancing cash flow.
+Businesses have regarded the accounting team as both a booster of cash flow and a cost center, with their main function being the maintenance of records of company activities.
 The 21st Century has realized the importance of data and its analysis.
-Data analysis is not just limited to operation activities.
-It has also made its presence felt in account function as well.
-One such data digging exercise we will be focusing on today is boosting cash flow through Ledger reconciliation.
+Moreover, data analysis is not just limited to operational activities; it has also made its presence felt in the accounting function.
+One such Data Digging exercise we will be focusing on today is boosting cash flow through ledger reconciliation.

 The Impact of Ledger Reconciliation on Cash Flow

 All the above can have a direct and/or indirect impact on the cash flow of the Company.
-If the account team is able to identify such a mismatch on a timely basis and deep dives into it then it can convert itself from a cost center to a profit center.
+If the account team is able to identify such a mismatch on a timely basis and deep dive into it, then it can convert itself from a cost center to a profit center.

 The Power of Automated Reconciliation